justinglobal/GA306_a/demos/welcome.md

 1. clone your ga306 github folder onto your desktop

+1. download the "spike.py" file from class github here: https://github.com/justinglobal/GA306_a/tree/master/demos/ch4 or go to "Chapter 4 Resources" on main gethub page

 1. complete any homework not turned in yet

 1. work on final project